 What is HIPAA Compliance?

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the U.S. Congress in 1996.
 The Act is massive in scope with five separate Titles.
 Title II of HIPAA, known as the Administrative Simplification provisions, requires the establishment of national standards for electronic health care transactions and national identifiers for providers, health insurance plans, and employers.
 The Administrative Simplification provisions also address the security and privacy of health data.
-The standards are meant to improve the efficiency and effectiveness of America’s health care system by encouraging the widespread use of electronic data interchange.
+The HIPAA rules and standards are meant to improve the efficiency and effectiveness of America’s health care system by encouraging the widespread use of electronic data interchange.

-Who does HIPAA apply to?
+Who do HIPAA Rules apply to?

 HIPAA standard requirements apply to 1) A health plan, 2) A health care clearinghouse, 3) A health care provider who transmits any data in electronic form.
 In short, any healthcare company or organisation that holds patient information.

 Which sections refer to web security?